FuryanRasta/wars/tutorials/03_augmented.md

 ## Mint to Deposit \(Hatch Phase\)

 During the hatch phase, one can only perform a buy \(mint-to-deposit\).
-The buying price will be `p0`, and we can query this for confirmation using `bondscli q bonds current-price demo`, which gives:
+The buying price will be `p0`, and we can query this for confirmation using `warscli q wars current-price demo`, which gives:

 ```bash
 [